Umgeni River: Ecology

 The Scaly Yellowfish (Labeobarbus natalensis) is a fish found in the Umgeni River System as well as in the Umzimkhulu, Thukela, Umkhomazi and the Umfolozi.
 It is a common endemic species in KwaZulu-Natal Province and lives in different habitats between the Drakensberg foothills and the coastal lowlands.

 History

 It is assumed that Vasco da Gama replenished his fleet's water supply at the Umgeni mouth on Christmas Day, 1497, and so named the region Natal, Portuguese for Christmas.
 The river then acquired the name "River of Natal".

 130 years later the Umgeni was crossed by Nathaniel Isaacs on his way to visit Shaka.
-At some point before October 1825, settlers and natives led by Francis Farewell began construction of Fort Farewell between the uMngeni River and Port Natal.
+At some point before October 1825, settlers and natives led by Francis Farewell began construction of Fort Farewell between the Umgeni River and Port Natal.